Lab 5 - Realtime database

 The CRUD operations stand for: Create, Read, Update and Delete.

-app should add (create), view (read), update and delete workout and meal items.
+The MauiFitnessapp should add (create), view (read), update and delete workout and meal items.

 - We will setup a cloud base database using Firebase to save the dat and perform the CRUD operations.